-All competing schools must be accompanied by at least one adult chaperone who is at least 21 years of age or older.
+All competing schools must be accompanied by at least one adult chaperone who is 21 years of age or older.
 Even though chaperones do not have to be Japanese language teachers, we strongly encourage that at least one Japanese language teacher accompany the students to the competition.
-A school may bring a total of up to 3 chaperones.
+A school may bring up to three (3) chaperones.

 Chaperones will be asked to present a valid government-issued photo ID such as a driver's license or passport and will be asked to sign the Chaperone Agreement in the presence of a JASWDC staff member.
-These chaperones must be present with their students at the Marriott Hotel and Conference Center for the entire duration of the National Japan Bowl.
+These chaperones must be present with their students at the venue for the entire duration of the National Japan Bowl.